antani-lab/Synthesized-Clinical-Notes-Multimodal-AI-Models/README.md

 - labels_test.csv: the IDs of the samples used for testing, with the corresponding labels.

 Check the original repositories for a full perspective on metadata.
 The folder includes also a file including metadata collected from original repositories: classes_subclasses_metadata_mapping.csv.
-The file includes multiple column:
+The file includes multiple column, with the last two aiming to be propose a common set of concepts for lesions' classes and subclasses, aligning terminology across datasets:
 -   sample ID: str
 -   label: int (numeric)
 -   malignacy: benign, pre-cancerous, malignant